 - Flexible, creative, a team player, and have an appreciation for the natural world

 - Self-motivated, with the ability to both lead and follow

 - Previous camp or related experience working with youth

 - Ability to lead groups outdoors over various terrain (camp trails and facility), while carrying a small backpack with teaching and first aid supplies

 - First Aid and basic life support certification (CPR) or ability to get certification before start date

 - Preferred: lifeguard certification

-- Benefits include: housing, food, laundry, internet access, and camping equipment usage.
+- Benefits include: housing, meals, and internet access

 The University of Maine is an EEO/AA employer, and does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender expression, national origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other programs and activities.
 The following person has been designated to handle inquiries regarding non-discrimination policies: Sarah E. Harebo, Director of Equal Opportunity, 101 North Stevens Hall, University of Maine, Orono, ME 04469-5754, 207.581.1226, TTY 711 (Maine Relay System).